joshuacurtiss/HomeAutomation-RaspberryPi/README.md

 * Installing Jasper Project

   This is future.
-Still need to figure out how to install and configure this.
-The goal is to have your own "Jarvis" that can perform any spoken commands you want, and not relying on restrictions or limitations of Alexa.
+Still need to figure out how to install and configure this, or if it's better to use a different STT system.
+The goal is to have your own "Jarvis" that can perform any spoken commands you want, and not limited by restrictions or limitations of Alexa or Google Home.

   Install using [their instructions](http://jasperproject.github.io/documentation/installation).